-Mindfulness: What is it and how do I teach it to my kids?
+Mindfulness for Kids: What it is and how to teach it

 Hi everyone, and welcome to my very first blog post!
 Today we’re talking about mindfulness for kids.
 Specifically, what it is, and how you can teach it to them.
 Because, well, this website is called “Mindful Little Minds” after all.
 And while mindfulness is not the only thing we’ll be focusing on here, it’s certainly a great place to start!

 I feel like mindfulness is a bit of a buzz word at the moment.
-Especially mindfulness for kids.
+Especially mindfulness for kids: everyone wants in on the action!
 And while it seems to have popped up everywhere in the last few years, it’s something that has actually been around for thousands of years, often as part of religious and cultural practices.
 Psychologists have been talking about – and practicing – mindfulness for many years too.
 I first learned about mindfulness back when I was a very new intern psychologist doing a work placement at a private hospital in Sydney.
 I remember thinking that it was hard!
 Hard to explain and hard to do!
 I’d never heard of anything like it or done anything like it before.

 What mindfulness is NOT